ILLUMINATING ENGINEERING SOCIETY

 |J B Harris

-Alexander Pelham Trotter (1857-1947) was IES President 1917-1920.
-During his long and distinguished career he played many parts.
+Alexander Pelham Trotter (1857-1947) During his long and distinguished career he played many parts.
 He was apprenticed to Easton & Anderson, took out patents for prismatic glassware, and became a partner in Goolden and Trotter, dynamo manufacturers.
 This was followed by becoming editor of The Electrician for six years, service as Government electrical engineer for the Cape of Good Hope, then Electrical Advisor to the Board of Trade.
 After retirement he joined the Consulting Engineers Handcock and Dykes.

 He had a logical mind and was keen to try new inventions.
 He experimented at Trinity College, Cambridge, with the new Graham Bell receivers in 1877 (the actual year of the first published account) and obtained clear though faint speech across the quadrangle.
 Later he made his own wireless receiver at a time when many younger men lacked the confidence to attempt such novel work.